A9T9/RPA/README.md

 # Are you interested in becoming a Kantu beta tester?

-As beta tester, we will email you (hidden) install links for new Kantu versions before they go live in Chrome store. **Beta versions never overwrite a regular Kantu version**.
+As beta tester, we will email you (hidden) install links for new Kantu versions before they go live in the Chrome store. **Beta versions never overwrite a regular Kantu version**.
 The beta channel is technically a separate extension with its own toolbar button.
 We will email you once a new version is available so you can grab it.
 So beta-testing Kantu does not interfere with your regular Kantu projects and macros.

 [If you are interested in helping out, please sign-up here](http://eepurl.com/dm0cTX)